Skip to Main Content

 Is IR illumination invisible to animals?

 Near-infrared (850nm) is invisible to humans and most Iberian wildlife, while 940nm far-infrared is completely undetectable.
-Both are ideal for filming lynx, bears, and raptors in Spain's protected reserves without disturbing them.
+Both are ideal for filming lynx, bears, and raptors in Spain's covered reserves without disturbing them.

 What resolution is possible at night?